dymio/vitrage/README.md

 Require js in your js file (`application.js` by default):

+    //= require jquery
+    //= require jquery_ujs
+    //= require jquery.remotipart
     //= require vitrage/vitrage

+Vitrage needs jquery, jquery_ujs and jquery.remotipart for correct work.
+If you have this scripts already required, just skip inserting they strings.

 Require vitrage css in your css file (`application.css` by default):